srozemuller/rozemuller_blog/content/blog/2022-04-19-monitor-and-get-alerts-from-microsoft-endpoint-manager/index.md

 ![diagnostics-settings-tenanadmin](diagnostics-settings-tenanadmin.png)

 Secondly, is the resource URI.
 This is the Azure resource ID.
 This is the point where we need to look closer.
-Because Microsoft Endpoint Manager (Intune) is not an Azure resource.
+Because Microsoft Intune (Intune) is not an Azure resource.
 After some digging, I noticed there is a way to configure diagnostic settings for Intune.
 This is by calling the microsoft.intune resource provide directly.
 It looks like the whole Intune site is a complete resource in the Azure cloud.

 What happens is that we are configuring diagnostic settings over a whole resource provider.
 In contrast to the mentioned URL above with a resource ID, the diagnostics settings REST API URL for Intune looks like the URL below.